 The following image will only be displayed where leave is set to accrue automatically based on the employee's leave year:

-- Standard allowance - Enter the number of hours per hour worked OR hours per pay run the employee is to accrue.
+- Standard allowance - Enter the number of units the employee is to accrue.
 You can also click on the calculator icon to assist with calculating the entitlement and ensuring the correct figure is being applied;

 - Accrue in advance - Select this option if you want employees to accrue their whole entitlement in advance.
 This means that the full annual entitlement will be accrued in the employee's first pay run and will be added to their leave balance;

-- Leave accrual capping - This setting allows you to select whether or not the number of hours accrued will be capped.
+- Leave accrual capping - This setting allows you to select whether or not the number of units accrued will be capped.
 If the accrual IS NOT to be capped, select "not limited" from the drop down list.
-If the accrual IS to be capped, select "limited to" from the drop down list and then enter the maximum number of hours that should accrue;
+If the accrual IS to be capped, select "limited to" from the drop down list and then enter the maximum number of units that should accrue;

 - Basic: When an employee does not use timesheets, the employee's leave balance will be reduced, earnings are not impacted.
 When an employee is using timesheets to submit all time worked, an earnings line will be created and the leave balance will be reduced.
 To check or assign the employee's timesheet setting, go to the employee's 'Pay Run Defaults' page.
 The timesheets option